FilipeTheAnalyst/mds-project/README.md

 ### Extract & Load

-- **dltHub**: Python library for extract & load.
-You can dlt to your Python scripts to load data from various and oftn messy data sources into well-structured, live datasets.
-This approach is used to extract and load data into `Duckdb`.
 - **Snowflake Connector for Python**: The Snowflake Connector for Python provides an interface for developing Python applications that can connect to Snowflake and perform all standard operations.
 This approach is used to extract and load data into `Snowflake`.

 **Note**: Both scenarios will be triggered by a `GitHub Actions` workflow to perform batch jobs.